 Participants commented positively on the overall environment of the sessions, which encouraged the interaction of senior and junior scholars, and presented students with challenging views and useful insights on their research.
 This of course would not have been achieved without the creation of an open and relaxed atmosphere that helped participants not only to be more open to suggestions on their work, but also become active listeners so as to provide academic input to the others.
-Good knowledge of the subjects discussed was another factor that was commented favorably by the participants.
+Participants commented on the high levels of regional knowledge of the scholars and Academic Committee.

 Other participants found the interaction between students as a great opportunity to meet with scholars of different backgrounds and different countries.
 This provided for more interesting discussion.
 The interdisciplinary nature of the workshop was another positive comment.
 The opportunity to be in the same room and receive guidance from established international scholars was reviewed particularly positively.
 Their active participation and the input they provided, in the informal setting of the event, were highly valued by all participants.

-With regards to the discussion, some expressed concerns on the timeframe that individuals had to discuss their thesis and called for more adherence to, or even shortening, the 60 minutes allocated to each student.
-However, the participants commented on how well the workshops was organization.
-While some found that the timeframe and schedule left little time for extra workshop activities, all had a positive word for the organizers and their work.
+With regard to the discussion, some expressed concerns on the timeframe that individuals had to discuss their thesis and called for more adherence to, or even shortening, the 60 minutes allocated to each student.
+However, the participants commented on how well the workshops were organised.
+While some found that the timeframe and schedule left little time for extra workshop activities, all had a positive word for the organisers and their work.

 What reflects best the views of the 2004 Junior Scholar participants is the following comment: “It is absolutely necessary to continue with these workshops as this is a unique chance to get comments on our projects from both peers and established scholars” (Bojan Aleksov, Central European University, Budapest).